Ignifex/MetaHumanMeshTools/README.md

 With this setup, you are already set to export.
 For your first try, it is recommended to skip modifying your MetaHuman and continue with exporting from Blender.

+### Modifying the mesh in Blender

+Here are some tips, dos and don'ts:
+- When working with the face mesh, you cannot change the facial bones.
+It is possible to scale the entire face, but this should only be applied to the armature of the body mesh, which also contains bones for the neck and head.
+By adjusting the scale of those bones, the head will be scaled with it in Unreal.
+Attempting to set a scale for the face mesh itself will cause issues with the visible bounding boxes of the groom assets.
+  - Since the facial bones cannot be adjusted, the eyes cannot be moved.
+The alignment of the mesh around the eyes with their bones is important for animation.
+However, they can be scaled relatively well within reasonable limits.
+  - Most other bones in the face are animated only by translation.
+This means they do not need to strictly match the position of their skinned vertices.
+You may be surprised by how much the mesh can be changed and moved without breaking the facial animation.
+- The topology of the facial mesh may not be changed to ensure the morph targets can be safely copied over later.
+This means you cannot merge any vertices, change the triangulation or add new parts.
+  - Since there is no way to set up a Mirror modifier, Sculpt tools are a quick alternative for making symmetric changes.
+Sculpting does have a tendency to mess up the 'Custom Split Normals'.
+It can help to create a copy of your mesh to preserve the original custom normals.
+You can copy these over to your modified version with a Data Transfer modifier.
+- The bones of the body mesh can be adjusted as needed.
+When changing either the body mesh itself or its bones, note that the helper bones set up around the core skeleton are animated to follow its pose.
+This animation is adjusted to work with the current body shape and may create unnatural looking deformations when the mesh or skeleton is adjusted.
+  - As mentioned before, the body mesh and its skeleton use a regular skeletal mesh setup.
+All of the standard practices apply.
+- To avoid visible seams between the face and the body mesh, you will need to ensure they have matching vertex positions, normals and skinning weights.
+It may help to set up modifiers to transfer some of these to your meshes.
+  - For the normals, it is recommended to create a copy of the face and body mesh where the two are merged together.
+This can be used as a source for a Data Transfer modifier to copy over normals.
+Take care not to override all the normals of the face mesh.

 ### Exporting from Blender

 To export, simply export to FBX as normal.
 There are a few important points to check: